ali-hv/sputils/README.md

 ## **🧑‍💻 License**

-MIT — feel free to copy, modify, and use in any Spring Boot project.
+GPL-3.0 — You are free to use, modify, and distribute this project, provided that any derivative work is also licensed under the GPL-3.0.

 ## **🤝 Contributions**